Meet Your Heroes

 Cael, the Soldier, for example, initially had a Brawn of 4, but we eventually dropped his Brawn down to 3 (still quite potent!) to increase his Willpower to 3, so he could use Coercion to get through some social challenges if necessary.
 Zal, on the other hand, kept her 4 in Agility (we wanted some of the characters to feel like real specialists), but also got a 3 in Cunning and used her bonus non-career human skills to grab a rank of Skulduggery and Deception, because of certain challenges in the adventure that we won’t mention by name here.

-Why follow the Core Rules for character creation at all?
+Why Follow the Core Rules for Character Creation?

 In the end, we played a little fast and loose with the gear, but everyone has a kit that feels believable for their role and the operation in question.